+where $e_1$ is the first standard unit vector.
 Morevover, the linear constraint $J_{d_k} \bullet L_k^T X L_k \ge 0$ is derived from the quadratic function defining $L_k^T x \in \SOC^{d_k}$.
-The $\Shor$ relaxation has two important properties.
-First, one can show that $X e_1 \in \F$, so that a feasible solution is always embedded in $X$.
-Second, when the objective matrix $Q$ is positive semidefinite, $\Shor$ is already strong enough to solve the quadratic problem, i.e., the optimal value of (\ref{equ:genericQP2}) equals the optimal value of (\ref{equ:genericQP}), and the embedded solution is optimal.
+The $\Shor$ relaxation with the constraint $X_{11} = 1$ possesses an important property.
+When the objective matrix $Q$ is positive semidefinite on the subset of entries $x_2, \ldots, x_n$ of $x$, then $\Shor$ is already strong enough to optimize the quadratic problem, i.e., the optimal value of (\ref{equ:genericQP2}) equals the optimal value of (\ref{equ:genericQP}), and the embedded solution $X e_1$ is optimal.